Keeping track of your medical documents after your work injury is a very important step to getting all of your benefits.

 You don’t want to get into a situation where you’re trying to track down medical documents weeks or months after they were produced.
 Failing to get them immediately may lead to not having the right documents when they are needed.
-The better strategy is to request the documents you need right away and putting the full responsibility of keeping them on yourself.
+The better strategy is to request the documents you need right away and put the full responsibility of keeping them on yourself.

 Scan Them Onto a Computer

 Next, you’ll want to scan them onto a computer.
 There are a variety of ways to do so, including scanners and applications for smartphones.
 The reason why this strategy is smarter than keeping only hard copies is that putting them on a computer adds another level of security.
-Once that document is a file, there is less of a chance that you lose it, and no chance that its quality fades away over time.
+Once that document is a file, there is less of a chance that you lose it and no chance that its quality fades away over time.